crccheck/atx-food/README.md

 * Salt & Time - ($30) - butcher shop that's also a small restaurant.
 Good artisanal meats, Texas style.
 I do not recommend the oft-lauded beef fat donut.

+* Cafe Josie - ($30) - Get the redfish and molten chocolate cake.

+* Mandola's Market - ($18) - Try whatever the special is.

 ## Austin Staples

 * Homeslice - NY style pizza
 * East Side Pies - Good pizza with quality toppings
 * Litte Deli - mmmmmm

+* Whataburger - local burger chain.
+Get fat.
+* P. Terry's - local local burger chain.
+Get a double cheeseburger and a veggie burger with bacon.

 * Lamberts - ($50) - Most of the food here is over-priced and under-delivers.
 But if you stick to the higher-end items, the quality rises to meet the price.
 I'd go for lunch and avoid it for dinner.
 Oh, and get the mac & cheese and the ribeye.